 About the speaker

-Anna Arabindan-Kesson is an Assistant Professor of Black Diaspora art with a joint appointment in the Departments of African American Studies and Art and Archaeology at Princeton University.
-Born in Sri Lanka she completed undergraduate degrees in New Zealand and Australia, and was a nurse before becoming an art historian.
-She completed her PhD in African American Studies and Art History at Yale University.
-Anna writes and teaches about African American, Caribbean, and British Art, with an emphasis on histories of race, empire, and transatlantic visual culture in the long nineteenth century.
-Her first book is called Black Bodies, White Gold: Art, Cotton and Commerce in the Atlantic World and will be published by Duke University Press in spring 2021.
+Anna Arabindan-Kesson is Assistant Professor of Black Diaspora art with a joint appointment in the Departments of African American Studies and Art and Archaeology at Princeton University.
+Born in Sri Lanka, she completed undergraduate degrees in New Zealand and Australia, and was a nurse before becoming an art historian.
+Anna writes and teaches about African American, Caribbean, and British art, with an emphasis on histories of race, empire, migration and medicine in the long nineteenth century.
+Her first book is called Black Bodies, White Gold: Art, Cotton and Commerce in the Atlantic World, and was published by Duke University Press in Spring 2021.

 06 Oct 2020